dmandrone/Unraid-Manga-Automation/README.md

 * It will handle if a file is in a SRC folder without its own folder to encompass it.
 It will need to read the metadata from the file instead of the folder this time around.
 * It will skip all files that do not contain a chapter or volume number. -- Could make adjustment to have it automatically assign Volume/Chapter 001 to these types of files if people care

+### There are so many edge cases for manga processing, it probably can't cover of all of the possibilities of errors it could run into.
+I tried my best to think of as many as possible and make sure they were resolved.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>